Simone-Alghisi/NixOS-config/README.md

 ## Upgrading
 Upgrading NixOS is fairly simple, you can read the [corresponding section](https://nixos.org/manual/nixos/stable/index.html#sec-upgrading) for other informations, or do the following:
-1. switch to the right channel through `nix-channel --add https://nixos.org/channels/channel-name nixos`.
-Of course, change `channel name` to the right channel (e.g. `nixos-22.05`);
+1. switch to the right channel through `sudo nix-channel --add https://nixos.org/channels/channel-name nixos`.
+Of course, change `channel-name` to the right channel (e.g. `nixos-22.05`);
     > Be sure to include `nixos` parameter at the end.
-2. run `nixos-rebuild switch --upgrade`;
+2. run `sudo nixos-rebuild switch --upgrade`;

 and you are done.
 At this point, you can update `nixpkgs.url` in the flakes to the new release.
+Finally, run `sudo nixos-rebuild boot` to have your configuration ready at the next reboot.

+> **Note**
+>
+> Be sure to update all previous version in your configuration to the new one when using flakes.